abhishek-kumar-code/Redfish_Public/Specification.md

 If a service cannot return the payload due to its size, it shall return HTTP [507](#status-507) status code.

-> **Note:** Some resources may already be expanded due to the resource's schema annotation 'AutoExpand`, such as the `Temperature` object in the `Thermal` resource.

 #### Use of the $select query parameter<a id="select-parameter"></a>

 The `$select` query parameter indicates that the implementation should return a subset of the resource's properties that match the `$select` expression.
+If a request omits the `$select` query parameter, the response returns all properties by default.
 The definition of this query parameter follows the [OData-Protocol](#OData-Protocol) specification.

 The `$select` expression shall not affect the resource itself.

 The `$select` expression defines a comma-separated list of properties to return in the response body.

 The syntax for properties in object types shall be the object and property names concatenated with a slash (`/`).

-> **Note:** If a request omits the`$select` query parameter, the response returns all properties by default.

 An example of `$select` usage is: